 Magic – this is what Disney is all about.
 To be in Disney is to be a child again.
 And this is all the more seen at The Disney Resort Complex in Orlando, Florida.
 Be transported to worlds that only existed in your wildest imaginations and dreams.
 Fly away to a fairy-tale kingdom, soar through the California skies, travel through eons of time to arrive at Futureland, visit the world of Winnie the Pooh… Oh!
 There is so much to see and do at Disney.

 Walt Disney World Resort is aptly named - it is a world all its own.
 It boasts of four large theme parks.
-There is the Disney Magic Kingdom, Epcot, Disney Hollywood Studios and Disney Animal Kingdom Park.
+There is the Disney Magic Kingdom, Epcot, Disney Hollywood Studios, and Disney Animal Kingdom Park.
 The resort complex also has two water parks – Blizzard Beach and Typhoon Lagoon.
-To complete your stay, there are accommodations and restaurants for all tastes and budgets plus a cornucopia of choices when it comes to entertainment and shopping.
-The rides are also the best of its kind, with the latest technology and special effects.
+There are accommodations and restaurants for all tastes and budgets to complete your stay, plus a cornucopia of choices when it comes to entertainment and shopping.
+The rides are also the best of their kind, with the latest technology and special effects.

 Magic Kingdom brings to life all the favorite adventures and fantasies one can have.
 There are wild rides that will send you hurtling across space or on a wet quest at Splash Mountain.
 Other rides include Cinderella's Golden Carousel, It's a Small World Cruise, Buzz Lightyear's Space Ranger Spin, Monster Inc. Laugh Floor, Pirates of the Caribbean and many other attractions.
 You can also pose for a picture in front of what is probably the most beloved castle in the world – Cinderella Castle.